-- (a) No advertisement shall exceed 1.5 m in area. - (b) When the advertisements relate to a specific land use, they shall be located within a reasonable distance of, and only show thereon the name and nature of the distance or direction to, the premises to which they relate. - (c) Free standing portable illuminated signs ("yellow" or "Light Up Portable Signs") will not be allowed in the residential area. - (d) The location, siting and illumination of each advertisement shall be to the satisfaction of Council, having regard to the grade and alignment of streets, the location of street junctions and nearby buildings, and amenities of the surrounding area.
+- (a) No advertisement shall exceed 1.5 m2 in area. - (b) When the advertisements relate to a specific land use, they shall be located within a reasonable distance of, and only show thereon the name and nature of the distance or direction to, the premises to which they relate. - (c) Free standing portable illuminated signs ("yellow" or "Light Up Portable Signs") will not be allowed in the residential area. - (d) The location, siting and illumination of each advertisement shall be to the satisfaction of Council, having regard to the grade and alignment of streets, the location of street junctions and nearby buildings, and amenities of the surrounding area.

-8. Place of Worship and Educational Use
+9. Place of Worship and Educational Use

-Where permitted as a discretionary, a place of worship and an educational use shall conform to the frontage, building line setback, sideyard, rearyard, lot coverage and height requirements specified for a single dwelling.
+Where permitted, a place of worship and an educational use shall conform to the frontage, building line setback, sideyard, rearyard, lot coverage and height requirements specified for a single dwelling.
+The only educational uses that may be permitted on a discretionary basis are elementary and junior high schools.

-9. Convenience Store
+10. Convenience Store

-Convenience stores shall only be permitted as a discretionary use under the following conditions:
+Convenience stores will only be permitted as a discretionary use under the following conditions: